 Overview: Reservoir Loop – Marlu Trail – Reservoir Loop – Thompson/Inner Loop

-Note: Like most Monmouth County parks, on the trail map, a BLUE SQUARE denotes moderate and a GREEN CIRCLE is easy – they aren’t trail markers or blazes.
+Note: Like most Monmouth County parks, on the trail map a BLUE SQUARE denotes moderate and a GREEN CIRCLE is easy – they aren’t trail markers or blazes.
 Junctions sometimes posts with the trail names on them but the trails themselves are usually not marked.

 0.0 – Look for the trail kiosk at the end of the parking lot.
 Turn RIGHT and walk along the paved Thompson Loop.

 When the paved Thompson Loop curves to the right, look for a BLUE marker post at the treeline at left.
 Walk LEFT towards that and enter the woods.

 0.2 – At an area with a wide path (Track Loop), veer LEFT onto the trail.